-6.3 THE ERM PROCESS
+SECTION 9.
+THE ERM PROCESS

-Enterprise Risk Management (ERM) is an on-going and cyclical process.
+ERM is an on-going and cyclical process.
 The Board and Executive Management set the tone for enterprise risk management in The Group.
-This includes establishing The Group's risk appetite, risk tolerance, and how risks will be identified, measured and managed.
+This includes establishing The Group's risk tolerance, and how risks will be identified, measured and managed.

 There are five primary steps in the ERM process, as indicated in the Illustration No. 1.
-It is also important to ensure that the ERM process and risks are re-evaluated and updated on an ongoing basis to reflect new information and experiences so that all significant risks are appropriately identified and addressed and that any material opportunities are not overlooked.
+It is also important to ensure that ERM process and risks are re-evaluated and updated on an on-going basis to reflect new information and experiences so that all significant risks are appropriately identified and addressed and that any material opportunities are not overlooked.